SrividhyaPandian/Shop-List/README.md

 # Shop-List
-Simple App containing Form and Table component done using React JS.
+Simple App containing Form and Table component done using React JS and React boostrap.